Dipole Antennas Include:

 - Low cost: It is possible to construct a G5RV antenna for very little cost - there are no high price items

-The G5RV antenna has much going for it and it can provide an idea solution for many situations where a low cost multiband wire antenna is needed.
-The antenna has been used for many years by thousands of people and given some useful results, although the variable impedance presented to the transmitter means that with current semiconductor based transceivers an antenna tuning unit is required to keep the VSWR within tolerable levels.
+The G5RV antenna has much going for it and it can provide a solution for many situations where a low cost multiband wire antenna is needed for HF ham radio communications.
+The antenna has been used for many years by thousands of people and given some useful results, although the variable impedance presented to the transmitter means that with current semiconductor based transceivers an antenna tuning unit is essential to keep the VSWR within tolerable levels.
+Also the use of low loss coax is required to keep the loss levels down when operating with the high levels of VSWR seen on virtually all bands.

 More Antenna & Propagation Topics: